 According to the National Institute of Mental Health, mental illnesses annually affect tens of millions of people across the U.S., yet it is estimated that only half of people with mental illnesses ever seek or receive treatment.
 The Texas Tech Mental Health Initiative (TTMHI), as part of the Texas Tech University Health Sciences Center (TTUHSC) Department of Psychiatry, has been working to build capacity to address mental health issues by connecting local partners, Lubbock-area professionals and community members with TTUHSC and Texas Tech University (TTU) faculty and clinics.

-To continue that effort, TTUHSC will host the virtual West Texas Regional Mental Health Conference from 9 a.m. to 4 p.m.
-July 16 using the TTUHSC Zoom platform.
-Registration and the conference agenda are available online.
+To continue that effort, TTUHSC hosted the virtual West Texas Regional Mental Health Conference on July 16 using the TTUHSC Zoom platform.

 Nancy Trevino, Ph.D., director of the TTMHI, said many area mental health care providers have expressed that mental health care is provided in a very siloed nature.

 “The motivation for this conference is to break down those silos by inviting providers from across the continuum of care – licensed professional counselors, licensed chemical dependency counselors, marriage and family therapists, psychologists, primary care providers and psychiatrists through learning together and growing their referral and support networks to improve patient treatment and outcomes,” Trevino said.